On this page:

 Students with an interest in a specialized focus area other than those offered may identify nine credit hours of graduate coursework related to an area of interest as a personal independent focus area.
 The student would then discuss with their faculty adviser how this interest area and the courses selected are compatible with their career goals.
 Upon approval of the faculty adviser, this independent focus may be pursued.
 The following areas are provided as examples only and not meant to be all-inclusive: women's studies, non-profit administration, and management.

-- Include a statement of professional goals with application.
+- Submit statement of goals and objectives

 - Two letters of recommendation.

 - Resume or vita